 Initial impossibility:- The object of making any contract is that the parties to contract would perform their respective promises, and where the contract is impossible to perform the parties would never enter into it.
 Initial impossibility deals with those cases where the contract was impossible to perform from the very beginning.
 For example, If a married man knowing that he cannot marry again promises to do so, then he is bound to compensate the other party.

 Subsequent impossibility:- It deals with cases where the contract was possible to perform when it was entered but because of some event, the performance has become impossible or unlawful and therefore it discharges the party from performing it.
 For example, If A purchased Tickets from B for watching a cricket match and he pays 50% as an advance.
-No, if the match is cancelled then A can not recover from B as the cancellation of match was beyond the control of A.
+If the match is cancelled then A can not recover from B as the cancellation of match was beyond the control of A.

 Doctrine of frustration is applicable only in cases of Subsequent impossibility and where the contract was impossible to perform from the very beginning, where this doctrine has no application, Moreover this doctrine will also not be applicable in cases where there was a mere delay in performance and contract can still be performed.

 Doctrine of frustration as enshrined in Section 56 of the Indian contract act 1872 deals with those cases where the performance of contract has been frustrated and the performance of it has become impossible to perform due to any unavoidable reason or condition.
 This doctrine is treated as an exception to the general rule which provides for compensation in case of breach of contract.
-But section 56 only deals with cases of Subsequent impossibility as opposed to cases of initial impossibility.
+But section 56 only deals with cases of subsequent impossibility as opposed to cases of initial impossibility.